Venice man's Sinatra painting to be auctioned

 “Some of the items cast shadows that create other elements within the painting.
 One of those is a shaded area resembling the facial silhouette of Sinatra,” Caillouette said.
 “It’s him.
 That’s what he looks like.”

 Leslie Hindman Auctioneers in Chicago will hold a Post War and Contemporary Art Auction on Thursday, Dec.
 13. The auction will include the sale of Caillouette’s Sinatra oil painting.
 The painting is lot 32 and it is listed as “Untitled (Still Life).”
-Exhibition of the painting at the auction house begins today (Sat., Dec.
-8).
-Or, visit LeslieHindman.com.
+Visit LeslieHindman.com.

 (0) comments